 A rich meaty sauce, crammed with flavour and covered in creamy mashed potatoes.
-Top that with a crispy cheese topping and I’m happy.
+Top that with a crispy cheese topping and I'm happy.
 The crispy topping is made from a mixture of grated cheese (cheddar is fine) and panko breadcrumbs.
-Panko breadcrumbs are Japanese breadcrumbs, and are much crunchier than normal breadcrumbs.
+Panko breadcrumbs are Japanese breadcrumbs and are much crunchier than normal breadcrumbs.
 Sprinkle that over mashed potatoes on top of the cottage pie just before baking, and you get a delicious crunchy cheesy topping that goes so well with the cottage pie.

 Just look at the juices in the dish, ready to bubble up and combine with the bottom of the mashed potato.
 And the crispy cheesiness of the cheese and breadcrumb topping, waiting to be browned and melted in the oven.
 I could happily tuck into a plateful right now!

 As British Pie Week runs from 2nd to 8th March this year, I thought it appropriate to dig out my old cottage pie recipe and publish it here.